Nick Pratto Preview, Player Props: Royals vs. Blue Jays

 Blue Jays Pitching Rankings

-- The pitching staff for the Blue Jays has a collective 9.5 K/9 to pace MLB.
+- The 9.5 strikeouts per nine innings compiled by the Blue Jays pitching staff leads MLB.

-- The Blue Jays' 3.74 team ERA leads all MLB pitching staffs.
+- The Blue Jays have the top team ERA among all MLB pitching staffs (3.72).

-- Blue Jays pitchers combine to surrender 172 total home runs at a rate of 1.2 per game (to rank 16th in baseball).

-- The right-hander last pitched on Sunday against the Colorado Rockies, when he threw four innings, allowing three earned runs while giving up six hits.
+- The right-hander's most recent time out was on Monday against the Oakland Athletics, when he threw six innings, surrendering two earned runs while giving up four hits.

 © 2023 Data Skrive.
 All rights reserved.